What is the Outback Challenge

 Do we need a GPS?

 Yes you will need a GPS.
-You will be provided with a .gpx track file and or the coordinates.
-In order to follow the course and find the waypoints you will need a GPS that you can enter coordinates into.
+You will be provided with stage notes at the start line of each stage.
+These notes will have your start time and the coordinates to navigate the stage.
+Madmax only competitors will be supplied with a GPX file and can download the coordinates into their GPS.
+In order to follow the full course and find the waypoints you will need a GPS that you can enter coordinates into.
 A ‘navman’ style road GPS will not work.

 What is Rally Safe and Do we need it?

-Rallysafe is a satellite tracking device, it is how we follow you and track your progress.
-It is also a safety feature.
-If you are in trouble you can send a call for help and we can start recovery proceedures straight away.
-It also lets you know when you have reached the virtual waypoints.
-You must reach all of these waypoints.
-We will provide you with the rallysafe unit but you must purchase the installation kit.
+Rallysafe is a satellite tracking device, it is how we follow teams and track their progress.
+It is also a phenomenal safety feature.
+If you are in trouble you can send a call for help and we can start recovery procedures straight away.
+It also has rollover and impact detection.
+If either of these happen we are automatically notified of the magnitude of the impact and the exact location without competitors having to touch a thing.
+It also lets teams know when they have reached the virtual waypoints and manages all of the stage times.
+We provide competitors with the rallysafe units at scrutineering but you must purchase the installation kit.
 Click here to purchase.

 Do I need to be a CCDA member?
 Yes all competitors, marshals and pit crew must be CCDA members.